fboehm/jse-2019/Rmd/jse-2019-ms.md

 one percent stream of all tweets during the specified query time period.
 To ensure that we collected tweets continuously, we used the linux tool `crontab` to execute our R script every five minutes.
-Each execution of the R script performed a single streaming API query, lasting five minutes.
+Each execution of the R script performed a single streaming API query for five minutes.
 Twitter’s streaming API, at the time of our data collection, enforced rate limits on the frequency and duration of queries.
 With the above settings, we continuously collected tweets.

 ### deepen computational reasoning skills

-Our framework, and the projects developed under it, encourage students to deepen computational reasoning skills in several ways.
+Our framework encourages students to deepen computational reasoning skills in several ways.
 First, they work with a variety of internet-based data to answer research questions.
 In the two example cases, our students collected tweets over time and gathered complementary data from other resources, including daily closing prices of stock market indexes.
 This gave students opportunities to think creatively about what data to acquire and how to use multiple data sources in a single cohesive project.

 Second, the students worked with a variety of data structures.
 The Twitter streaming API returns tweets as JSON (Javascript Object